A number of infant reading programmes use this method and many children are taught so-called ‘sight words’ this way. But how effective is it?

 If you want to know how to improve your child’s reading comprehension, see the following article: Reading Comprehension Basics.

 If you would like to know more about teaching spelling, see the following article: How Can I Teach My Child to Spell?
 Basic Principles.

-If you would like to know more about teaching your child to write, click on this link.
+Click on the following link if you would like to know more about teaching your child to write.

 - Clarke, A. Spelfabet, Predictable or repetitive texts: https://www.spelfabet.com.au/2015/08/predictable-or-repetitive-texts/